 Rita had also grown up in a pottery-making household but it was a Cochiti household.
 At Cochiti the potters made the usual jars and bowls but there were also large numbers of figurines being made.
 Rita was more of a figure-maker and Ivan got interested in that.
 Rita taught him the Cochiti methods, using Cochiti clay.
 They made pottery separately and together for many years, usually making figures of one sort or another.

 Rita and Ivan had several children and they taught those who were interested how to make pottery.
-That has been passed on and their grandson, Kevin Lewis, is now making and selling storytellers.
+That has been passed on and their grandson, Kevin Lewis, is now producing storytellers.